-Unless you’re brand new to wine, this won’t be the first wine you’ve ever tried.
-So think about what flavors and characteristics you generally like.
+Think about what flavors and characteristics you generally like.
 For example, do you like your white wines light-bodied, round, or bold?
 Dry or sweet?
 Soft or acidic?
-Do you like your red wines smooth or tannic?
-With a hint of acidity or with full acidity?
+Do you want your red wines smooth or tannic?
+With a hint of acidity or with high acidity?
 Earthy and light or hearty and bold?

-If you’re unsure, find wines you already like within the Vivino app and it will show you where those wines land on the tasting scales.
-Then when you’re looking to try a new wine, simply adjust the tasting filters in the browse section to find new wines that have similar features.
-So, for example, if oaky, fruity, or earthy notes appeal to you, adjust for those attributes in a new search and narrow down your wine choices from there.
+If you’re unsure, find wines you already like within the Vivino app, and it will show you where those wines land on the tasting scales.
+Then when you’re looking to try a new wine, adjust the tasting filters in the browse section to find new wines with similar features.
+So, for example, if oaky, fruity, or earthy notes appeal to you, adjust for those attributes in a new search and narrow down your wine choices.

 Read the Wine Label

 Try to ignore the appeal of the front label and take a moment to read what’s on the back.
-Often, the back label will explain the tasting notes and the region’s characteristics.
+The back label often explains the tasting notes and the region’s characteristics.

 Another thing to note is to not stress over the age of the wine.
 Some wines are made to age, and others aren’t.
-So, just because a wine is from an older vintage does not mean that it’s going to be a higher quality wine.
+So, just because a wine is from an older vintage does not mean it will be a higher quality wine.